Chan Wai Ho: Hong Kong

-Arie van der Zouwen selected him in Hong Kong national football team in 2000.
+Arie van der Zouwen selected him for the Hong Kong national football team in 2000.
+On 12 November 2000, Chan made his international debut for Hong Kong in a friendly match against United Arab Emirates.

-In June 2011, Chan Wai Ho was made captain of Hong Kong national football team for the 2014 FIFA World Cup Asian qualification matches against Saudi Arabia.
+In June 2011, Chan was made captain of Hong Kong for the 2014 FIFA World Cup Asian qualifiers against Saudi Arabia.

-On 22 March 2013, Chan Wai Ho scored the winner for Hong Kong against Vietnam national football team in the 2015 AFC Asian Cup qualification match.
-After the match, acting Hong Kong national football team coach Kim Pan Gon said Chan is a top Asian level central defender.
+On 22 March 2013, Chan scored the winner for Hong Kong against Vietnam in the ]2015 AFC Asian Cup qualifiers.
+After the match, acting Hong Kong national football team head coach Kim Pan Gon said Chan is a top Asian-level centre back.

-Chan played his farewell match for the representative team on 7 June 2017 against Jordan.
+Chan played his farewell match for the representative team on 7 June 2017 in a friendly match against Jordan.

+Having 65 international caps in total, Chan is one of the most capped players in the Hong Kong national football team.

-Hong Kong U23
+Hong Kong U-23

-Chan Wai Ho scored twice in the 2009 East Asian Games, against South Korea in a group game and against North Korea in the semi-final.
-In the penalty shoot-out against North Korea, Chan Wai Ho also scored his penalty.
+Chan scored twice in the 2009 East Asian Games, against South Korea in a group game and against North Korea in the semi-final.
+In the penalty shoot-out against North Korea, Chan also scored his penalty.

-Chan Wai Ho scored the winning goal for Hong Kong national under-23 football team against Uzbekistan national under-23 football team in the 2010 Asian Games.
-Hong Kong won the match 1:0.
+Chan scored the winning goal for Hong Kong U-23 against Uzbekistan U-23 in the 2010 Asian Games.
+Hong Kong won the match 1–0.